-Any given archetype occurs at some point in a hierarchy of archetypes related by specialisation, where the depth is indicated by the specialisation\depth attribute.
-An archetype which is not a specialisation of another has a specialisation\depth of 0.
-Term and constraint codes introduced in the ontology of specialised archetypes (i.e. which did not exist in the ontology of the parent archetype) are defined in a strict way, using '.' (period) markers.
-For example, an archetype of specialisation depth 2 will use term definition codes like the following:
+Any given archetype occurrent some point in a hierarchy of archetypes related by specialization, where the depth is indicated by the specialization\depth attribute.
+An archetype which is not a specialization of another has a specialization depth of a Term and constraint codes introduced in the ontology of specialized archetypes (i.e. which did not exist in the ontology of the parent archetype) are defined in a strict way using "." (period) markers.
+For example, an archetype of specialization depth 2 will use term definition codes like the following:

-- 'at0.0.1' a new term introduced in this archetype, which is not a specialisation of any previous term in any of the parent archetypes; - 'at0001.0.1' a term which specialises the 'at0001' term from the top parent.
-An intervening '.0' is required to show that the new term is at depth 2, not depth 1; - 'at0001.1.1' a term which specialises the term 'at0001.1' from the immediate parent, which itself specialises the term 'at0001' from the top parent.
+- "at0.0.1" a new term introduced in this archetype, which is not a specialization of any previous term in any of the parent archetypes; - "at0001.0.1" a term which specializes the "at0001" term from the top parent.
+An intervening ".0" is required to show that the new term is at depth 2, not depth 1; - "at0001.1.1" a term which specializes the an "at0001.1" from the immediate parent, which itself specializes the term "at0001" from the top parent.

-This systematic definition of codes enables software to use the structure of the codes to more quickly and accurately make inferences about term definitions up and down specialisation hierarchies.
+This systematic definition of codes enables software to see the structure of the codes to make inferences more quickly and accurately about term definitions up and down specialization hierarchies.
 Constraint codes on the other hand do not follow these rules, and exist in a flat code space instead.

-Term and Constraint Definitions
+Term and constraint definitions

-Local term and constraint definitions are modelled as instances of the class ARCHETYPE\TERM, which is a code associated with a list of name/value pairs.
-For any term or constraint definition, this list shall at least include the name/value pairs for the names "text" and "description".
+Local term and constraint definitions are modelled as instances of the class ARCHETYPE\TERM, which is a code associated with a list of name-value pairs.
+For any term or constraint definition, this list shall at least include the name-value pairs for the names "text" and "description".
 It might also include such things as "provenance", which would be used to indicate that a term was sourced from an external terminology.
 The attribute term\attribute\names in ARCHETYPE\ONTOLOGY provides a list of attribute names used in term and constraint definitions in the archetype, including "text" and "description", as well as any others that are used in various places.